notaryproject/specifications/specs/signature-specification.md

 ### Signature Filtering

-An OCI artifact can have multiple signatures, The Notary Project tooling uses annotations of the signature artifact to filter relevant signatures based on the applicable trust policy.
+An OCI artifact can have multiple signatures, the implementations of Notary signature specification uses annotations of the signature manifest to filter relevant signatures based on the applicable trust policy.
 The Notary signature manifest's `io.cncf.notary.x509chain.thumbprint#S256` annotation key MUST contain the list of SHA-256 fingerprints of certificate and certificate chain used for signing.

 ## Signature Envelope